Toronto District School Board

 Black Student Summer Leadership Program

 The Black Student Summer Leadership Program (BSSLP) is a paid, seven-week internship for Black high school students in Grades 10–12.
-Rooted in Afrocentric and community-based approaches, the program combines experiential learning placements, and mentorship to support students as researchers, leaders, and changemakers.
+Rooted in Afrocentric and community-based approaches, the program combines experiential learning placements, leadership development, and research opportunities to support students as researchers, leaders, and changemakers.

 Led by the Graduation Coaches for Black Students and supported by a multidisciplinary team of educators, social workers, and researchers, BSSLP centres Black student voice while building pathways to post-secondary education, careers, and community leadership.